I’m a dietitian. Nutrition is my job, not my life. Sometimes those lines get blurred.

-No one food is going to make or break someone’s health.
+No singular food is going to make or break someone’s health.

 Someone can eat pizza, cheeseburgers, and ice cream, among other foods deemed “unhealthy,” and still be healthy.
 Someone can eat strawberries, broccoli, and avocados, among other foods deemed “healthy,” and still get sick or have health conditions.
-Chances are, they probably eat both.
 Food can surely support your health, but it’s not a magic bullet, and simplifying health down to the foods a person eats or doesn’t eat is just plain wrong.

 No, I’m not judging people for their food choices because I’m a dietitian.